hlwsmith/quickcast-script/README.md

   screen.
 Will pop up dialog asking for other parameters, such as the output size.
-More of the defaults should be in the config file, many of them are hard coded at the moment.. but hey, it's a shell script so's is not THAT hard to alter ;-)
+More of the defaults should be in the config file, many of them are hard coded at the moment.. but hey, it's a shell script so it's not THAT hard to alter ;-)

-- `quickcast.sh screencap` This will ask you to click on the window you want to capture (you can click on the desktop if you want ot capture the whole thing).
-You have a chance to alter the coorinates too.
+- `quickcast.sh screencap` This will ask you to click on the window you want to capture (you can click on the desktop if you want to capture the whole thing).
+You have a chance to alter the coordinates too.

 ### Live Streaming to YouTube

-- `quickcast.sh youtube` Pop up dialogs will ask for the details.
+- `quickcast.sh youtube` Pop up dialogues will ask for the details.
 It can get your tube key from the environment variable YOUTUBE_KEY or you can keep it in your config file.